jbhannah/jbhannah.net-jekyll/_posts/2009-10-18-returned-with-honor.md

 ---

 Just a little earlier than I had anticipated. tl;dr version: I’m not dead yet.
+I came home because I'm dealing with depression and generalized anxiety disorder, which made it impossible for me to continue serving as a full-time missionary.

-I’m not going to go into the full details here; my mom [covered][] that already on the blog she had set up for me.
-Suffice it for me to say that I am not deathly ill, nor am I committed to a mental institution.
+I’m not going to go into the full details here; suffice it for me to say that I am not deathly ill, nor am I committed to a mental institution.
 Generalized anxiety disorder is a legitimate condition, and can be just as debilitating to being able to function out in the mission field as a broken femur.
 It’s something that takes considerable time, effort, and self-motivation to fix, and the conclusion that I and the mission president came to was that it would be impractical for me to try to put the necessary time and effort into this while staying out in the mission field.
 It is an honorable medical release, and I know what it is that I have to do and do not feel bad about having to come home, or like I failed in any way.
 I gave my fullest effort and intent to trying to stay out as long as I could, and hopefully managed to have a positive effect on the people I interacted with while I was there.

 <!-- more -->